artykbai-birzhan/Data-analytics-Portfolio/Melbourne/melb_README.md

 Project Overview

-Цель этого проекта — выявить ключевые факторы, влияющие на стоимость жилья в Мельбурне, и подготовить данные для построения прогнозных моделей. Рынок недвижимости Мельбурна характеризуется высокой волатильностью, и понимание значимых признаков (features) помогает инвесторам и покупателям принимать обоснованные решения.
+The goal of this project is to identify key factors influencing housing prices in Melbourne and prepare data for building predictive models.
+Melbourne's property market is highly volatile, and understanding key features helps investors and buyers make informed decisions.

 Tech Stack

 Language: Python 3

-Libraries: Pandas, NumPy (обработка данных), Matplotlib, Seaborn (визуализация).
+Libraries: Pandas, NumPy (data processing), Matplotlib, Seaborn (visualization).

 Key Project Stages

 1. Data Cleaning & Preprocessing

-Датасет содержал значительное количество пропусков и выбросов. Были выполнены следующие шаги:
+The dataset contained a significant number of missing values and outliers.
+The following steps were performed:

-Missing Values: Заполнение пропусков в числовых признаках (BuildingArea, YearBuilt) медианой, а в категориальных — модой.
+Missing Values: Filling missing values in numerical features (BuildingArea, YearBuilt) with the median, and in categorical features with the mode.

-Outlier Removal: Удаление аномально высоких цен (выше 99-го перцентиля) для повышения стабильности будущих моделей.
+Outlier Removal: Removing abnormally high prices (above the 99th percentile) to improve the stability of future models.

-Data Formatting: Преобразование дат в формат datetime для извлечения временных признаков.
+Data Formatting: Converting dates to datetime format to extract temporal features.

 2. Feature Engineering

-Для улучшения качества анализа были созданы новые производные признаки:
+To improve the quality of the analysis, new derived features were created:

-HouseAge: Возраст здания на момент 2025 года.
+HouseAge: Building age as of 2025.

-RoomDensity: Соотношение количества комнат к площади участка.
+RoomDensity: Ratio of number of rooms to plot area.

-Time Features: Выделение года (SaleYear) и месяца (SaleMonth) продажи.
+Time Features: Extracting the year (SaleYear) and month (SaleMonth) of sale.

 3. Exploratory Data Analysis (EDA)

-В ходе анализа были визуализированы:
+The analysis visualized:

-Корреляция между ценой и физическими характеристиками (Building Area, Rooms).
+Correlation between price and physical characteristics (Building Area, Rooms).
 <img width="1008" height="920" alt="HH" src="https://github.com/user-attachments/assets/3aead91a-9ea3-49d4-9bb1-7d2214bdccf4" />
-Распределение цен в зависимости от региона (Regionname) и типа недвижимости.
+Price distribution by region (Regionname) and property type.
 <img width="691" height="470" alt="image" src="https://github.com/user-attachments/assets/25c6418e-0c02-41c5-aec4-536d322973a4" />

-Влияние географического положения (Lattitude, Longtitude) на стоимость.
+The influence of geographic location (Lattitude, Longitude) on price.

 Results & Insights

-Location Matters: Регион проживания и близость к центру города являются наиболее сильными предикторами цены.
+Location Matters: Region of residence and proximity to the city center are the strongest price predictors.

 <img width="1001" height="723" alt="image" src="https://github.com/user-attachments/assets/dd006ed5-9dfe-4d75-abc5-5bd86f855720" />

-Size vs Price: Обнаружена сильная положительная корреляция между жилой площадью (BuildingArea) и итоговой стоимостью.
+Size vs. Price: A strong positive correlation was found between the living area (BuildingArea) and the final price.

 <img width="691" height="470" alt="pp" src="https://github.com/user-attachments/assets/6bab2257-58dc-4e8f-8923-1ccd209448b6" />

-Age Factor: Новые постройки и исторические здания ценятся выше, чем дома среднего возраста (U-образная зависимость).
+Age Factor: New construction and historic buildings are valued higher than middle-aged homes (U-shaped relationship).

 <img width="691" height="470" alt="image" src="https://github.com/user-attachments/assets/f065527a-db42-4a61-898e-b83a28e8beab" />

 Repository Structure

-melbourne_housing.ipynb — основной Jupyter Notebook с процессом очистки и анализа.
+melbourne_housing.ipynb — the main Jupyter Notebook containing the cleaning and analysis process.

-melb_data.csv — исходный датасет.
+melb_data.csv — the original dataset.

-Melbourne_cleaned.csv — очищенные данные, готовые для Machine Learning.
+Melbourne_cleaned.csv - Cleaned data ready for Machine Learning.